-- 5.7.1 The parties recognize their joint duty under human rights legislation to provide accommodation in the workplace to academic staff members with disabilities.
-This duty applies to all characteristics identified in The Saskatchewan Human Rights Code, and includes but may not be limited to, disabilities, family status, pregnancy, ancestry, and religion. - 5.7.2 The University will maintain a policy and/or procedure on the duty to accommodate that clearly lays out the responsibilities of the employer, union and worker seeking accommodation that will only be altered in consultation in committee with academic staff and upon notification to the Faculty Association. - 5.7.3 The University, the Faculty Association, and the employee agree to make every effort to obtain suitable modified or alternate employment to employees who are temporarily or permanently unable to perform or return to their regular duties, as a consequence of a disability, illness or injury, or due to other circumstances identified in the Saskatchewan Human Rights Code.
+- 5.5.1 The Parties recognize their joint duty under human rights legislation to provide reasonable accommodation in the workplace to academic staff members with disabilities.
+This duty applies to all characteristics identified in The Saskatchewan Human Rights Code, and includes but may not be limited to, disabilities, family status, pregnancy, ancestry, and religion. - 5.5.2 The University will maintain a policy or procedure on the duty to accommodate that clearly lays out the responsibilities of the employer, union and worker seeking accommodation that will only be altered in consultation with the Occupational Health and Safety Committee and upon notification to the Faculty Association. - 5.5.3 The University, the Faculty Association, and the academic staff member agree to make every effort to obtain suitable modified or alternate employment to academic staff members who are temporarily or permanently unable to perform or return to their regular duties, as a consequence of a disability, illness or injury, or due to other circumstances identified in The Saskatchewan Human Rights Code.
 In such circumstances the Faculty Association and the University may agree to waive certain provisions of this Agreement.
-All parties shall work cooperatively to foster an atmosphere conducive to a successful return to work and/or accommodation. - 5.7.4 Once requested by an employee, or the Faculty Association on their behalf, the University will provide for accommodation of members who face barriers at work related to human rights grounds without undue delay. - 5.7.5 The University will do everything reasonably practicable including, but not limited to, modifying the workplace and workstations, modifying shifts and schedules, adapting equipment, restructuring duties, and providing other supports and taking other steps to accommodate employees, up to the point of undue hardship.
-Undue hardship is generally defined as an unbearable financial cost or a considerable disruption to business, or an interference with the rights of others. - 5.7.6 The definition of disability will be viewed broadly to include disabilities that are physical, mental, developmental or learning; temporary, episodic or permanent; evident at birth or acquired later in life; and acquired at work or elsewhere.
+All parties shall work cooperatively to foster an atmosphere conducive to a successful return to work or accommodation. - 5.5.4 Once requested by an academic staff member, or the Faculty Association on their behalf, the University will provide for accommodation of members who face barriers at work related to human rights grounds without undue delay. - 5.5.5 The University will do everything reasonably practicable including, but not limited to, modifying the workplace and workstations, modifying shifts and schedules, adapting equipment, restructuring duties, and providing other supports and taking other steps to accommodate academic staff members up to the point of undue hardship.
+Undue hardship is generally defined as an unbearable financial cost or a considerable disruption to business, or an interference with the rights of others.

-- 5.7.7 The parties will respect the right to privacy of the worker seeking accommodation, to the extent possible.
-Any documentation pertaining to an employee's workplace accommodation shall be kept in a file for this sole purpose, and shall not be retained in an employee's employment file. - 5.7.8 The parties agree that the member seeking an accommodation has a duty to disclose the obstacles to employment resulting from their disability and/or other protected circumstances requiring accommodation, but not the diagnosis of their disability.
-In addition, employees will cooperate with rehabilitation efforts, work within restrictions, and accept reasonable proposals for accommodation. - 5.7.9 The parties will cooperate with each other to the fullest extent possible in all accommodation matters.
+- 5.5.6 The definition of disability will be viewed broadly to include disabilities that are physical, mental, developmental or learning; temporary, episodic or permanent; evident at birth or acquired later in life; and acquired at work or elsewhere. - 5.5.7 The Parties will respect the right to privacy of the worker seeking accommodation, to the extent possible.
+Any documentation pertaining to an academic staff member's workplace accommodation shall be kept in a file for this sole purpose, and shall not be retained in an academic staff member's official file. - 5.5.8 The Parties agree that the member seeking an accommodation has a duty to disclose the obstacles to employment resulting from their disability or other protected circumstances requiring accommodation, but not the diagnosis of their disability.
+In addition, academic staff members will cooperate with rehabilitation efforts, work within restrictions, and accept reasonable proposals for accommodation. - 5.5.9 The parties will cooperate with each other to the fullest extent possible in all accommodation matters.